toptal/haste-server/README.md

 which will output a URL to share containing the contents of `cat something`'s STDOUT.
 Check the README there for more details and usages.

+# Customized version (HastePad)

+This is not the original version, you'll find the original version at : https://github.com/seejohnrun/haste-server

+This version is from here : https://github.com/mtudury/haste-server

+This version is customized in order to add/change some features :

+- Live saving : Do not loose your work when closing your browser
+- List documents
+- Delete document

+It currently only works with storage type : file.

+It main usage would be like a notepad online (mono user)

+It does not have exactly the same purpose of original haste (no edit/no delete needed nor wanted in original version) so choose accordingly to your needs

+If you need security, i would recommend : add a reverse-proxy in front (Caddy/Nginx), HTTPS and authentication using reverse proxy features, only expose the reverse proxy.

 ## Tested Browsers